 The Performance model also comes with the occasionally optional (Tesla change their minds on standard spec at about the same frequency as the rest of us change our socks) Performance pack.
 That adds 20” wheels (with the added liability of 35-profile tyres), four pot red Brembo calipers, a small carbon fibre rear spoiler and a software Track Mode, the latter to be deployed for the purposes of hooning around race circuits.

 All of that channels the output from a pair of electric motors – a 211kW permanent magnet switched reluctance motor at the rear and a 147kW induction motor out front, shovelling out between them 353kW (480ps) and 639Nm of torque.
+[Update: since I wrote this, there’s been another software update to the vehicle’s power output: it now shoves out something over 500bhp and runs 0-60mph in 3 seconds dead].
 The dual motors of course drive all four wheels, with the car’s software taking care of traction control, torque vectoring and vehicle stability.
 Put all of that together and you’ve got the reason for the frankly implausible acceleration that a 1900 kg car delivers, along with the potential for a maximum speed of 162mph (insofar as that’s relevant).

 But what of the actual experience of driving the thing, in the mixed environment of the real world?
 First things first: this does what most EVs do from a standing start: it simply disappears.
 It doesn’t matter if you’re in a Nissan Leaf, an i3 or a Tesla – stepping off the line, they’ll show a clean pair of heels to pretty much anything else, and will do so with the lack of fuss and histrionics that comes from electric motors having maximum torque at zero rpm.
 Useful, as long as you’re not next to a boy racer, in which case it’s best to just let them get on with it.
 Except when you choose not to.